isw-kudos/kudos-docs/docs/boards/msgraph/notification-bot.md

 # Microsoft Teams Notification Bot

-This bot will be used to post notification to Microsoft Teams triggered by actions performed in Kudos Boards.
+This bot will be used to post notification to Microsoft Teams triggered by actions performed in Huddo Boards.

 > Note: this step is optional and cannot be achieved if you do not meet the prerequisites.